mqtt-tools/mqttwarn/HANDBOOK.md

 The `file` service can be used for logging incoming topics, archiving, etc.
 Each message is written to a path specified in the targets list.
-Note that files are opened for appending and then closed on each notification.
+Note that by default, files are opened for appending and then closed on each notification.

 Supposing we wish to archive all incoming messages to the branch `arch/#` to a file `/data/arch`, we could configure the following: